Affiliate links on Android Authority may earn us a commission. Learn more.

 The phone’s selfie camera, HDR capabilities, low light, and zoom capabilities aren’t quite up to scratch against the best in the business.
 That’s a bit of a problem when you’re commanding the same or a higher price tag as the best in the business.
 That said, the switchable focal length zoom camera is an inspired idea that adds some excellent flexibility to the phone’s repertoire.
 If you’re interested in how the phone stacks up against the competition, check out our six-way 2021 shootout.

-Our Sony Xperia 1 III received an upgrade to Android 12 in February, bringing with it a few cosmetic and under-the-hood changes.
+Our Sony Xperia 1 III received an upgrade to Android 12 in February 2022 and Android 13 rolled out in early 2023, bringing with it a few cosmetic and under-the-hood changes.
 Unlike other OEMs, Sony directly adopts Google’s new-look Quick Settings tiles, settings icons, and additional white space in the various menus.
 The update is a bit more Pixel-like than I thought it would be.
-You’ll also find the same notification tweaks, screenshot sharing UI, one-handed mode, privacy dashboard, and other core features of Google’s latest OS version.
+You’ll also find the same notification tweaks, screenshot-sharing UI, one-handed mode, privacy dashboard, and other core features of Google’s latest OS version.

 Not much has changed with Sony’s proprietary apps.
 As far as I can tell, the Game Enhancer, Camera Pro, Cinema Pro, Music, and other apps are the same as in Android 11.
 Again, that’s fine, but the experience still feels like Android with an array of Sony apps slapped on top, each with its own UI that doesn’t gel with Material You.
 It feels like Sony is falling behind compared to the more integrated experience of Samsung’s One UI and the like.